Book Now

 Communities near the park are affected as well.
 Floods damage farms, homes, roads, and bridges, which forces some people to leave their homes.

-Flooding in Murchison Falls usually happens during the rainy seasons: from March to May and August to November, when heavy rainfall increases the water flow.
+Flooding in Murchison Falls usually happens during the rainy seasons, from March to May and August to November, when heavy rainfall increases the water flow.

 For this reason, the best time to visit Murchison Falls is during the dry seasons, from June to July and December to February, when water levels are lower and conditions are better.